nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 x[4] = 10l; //CE: Possible loss of precision, found long, required int.
 ```
-In the case of float type array, allowed datatypes are byte, short, char, int, long, float.
+In the case of float type array, allowed datatypes are a byte, short, char, int, long, float.

 ### Case 2:
 In the case of object type arrays, we can provide either declared type objects or its child class objects as an array element.